 An exterior TV can provide a modern touch to your house, and offer a great place to hang outside with friends and family.
-If you have familiarity with electronics you know they don’t mix well with the weather, so you may be wondering if you need extra hardware like a cabinet (more on that in our tutorial), or a specialized TV for outdoor use.
+If you have familiarity with electronics you know they don’t mix well with the weather, so you may be wondering if you need extra hardware like a cabinet or a specialized TV for outdoor use.
 Can’t you just use a normal TV outside?

 Unfortunately, using a regular TV outside will eventually break it.
 Even under an overhang, the TV will be exposed to weather, humidity, and elements that will damage the internal components and void most manufacturer’s warranties.